 “We’re in an ideal place to work with our region’s integrated care systems to bring those innovations with the biggest potential to the fore to deliver a positive impact on our patients and workforce.
 This means maintaining a focus on what those innovations on the horizon might be and using evidence and data, alongside feedback from citizens and patients to ensure we’re getting it right and that we’re continuing to improve how we support our region’s healthcare services and innovation community.”

 Andrew Hine is a healthcare, consulting and commercial leader with over 30 years’ experience in the UK and internationally.
 He has held senior management and C suite roles in the NHS, in two different ‘Big 4’ consultancy firms and with an international digital healthcare company.
 Originally from South Wales, Andrew worked for 12 years as a frontline operational manager and trust board director in the NHS in Wales and England for before joining KPMG in 2004 to launch its UK health consulting business.
 He was a partner at KPMG for 12 years before moving to Ernst & Young as the senior partner of EY’s healthcare business in the Middle East and North Africa for 4 years.
 After leaving the Middle East Andrew was the Vice President of Sales for Babylon Healthcare, one of the world’s leading digital healthcare companies.
-Andrew lives in London with his wife and 4 children.
+Andrew lives in London with his wife and four children.

 Gary has been a GP in and around Peterborough for the last 15 years.
 He initially trained as a dentist and then after his medical undergraduate training spent several years in various hospital posts, mainly in surgical specialities, before undertaking his specialist GP training.

-He is on the executive team of NHS Cambridgeshire and Peterborough (Integrated Care Board), as Chief Clinical Improvement Officer Gary was Chair of the Cambridgeshire and Peterborough Clinical Commissioning Group between 2016 and 2022, Vice Chair (External Affairs) of the Royal College of General Practitioners(2019-2022) and a former member of the Council of the Academy of Medical Royal Colleges.
+He is on the executive team of NHS Cambridgeshire and Peterborough ICB (Integrated Care Board), as Chief Clinical Improvement Officer Gary was Chair of the Cambridgeshire and Peterborough Clinical Commissioning Group between 2016 and 2022, Vice Chair (External Affairs) of the Royal College of General Practitioners(2019-2022) and a former member of the Council of the Academy of Medical Royal Colleges.

 Gary recognises the privileged position these various roles give him to really understand the challenges in primary care through a number of different lenses with frontline, local, regional and national context.